ousttrue/pycpptool/README.md

 # pycpptool
-tool for cpp source manipulation 🐲
+A tool for cpp source manipulation 🐲

+The first purpose is to parse d3d11.h and generate code for dlang